-PPS9- Biodiversity and Geological Conservation 2005 the grain of natu diversity in Engla Inning policies on protection of biodiversity and geological conservation through the planning system.
+PPS9- Biodiversit y and Geological Conservation 2005 the grain of natu diversity in Engla Inning policies on protection of biodiversity and geological conservation through the planning system.
 Working with ure: a biodiversity strategy for England sets out the Government's vision for conserving and enhancing biological nd, together with a programme of work to achieve it.
-It includes the broad aim that planning, construction, and regeneration should have minimal impacts on biodiversity and enhance it wherever possible.
-Objectives, Targets & Indicators to promote sustainable development by ensuring that biological and geological diversity are conserved and enhanced as an integral part of social, environmental and economic development, so that policies and decisions about the development and use of land integrate biodiversity and geological diversity with other considerations. to conserve, enhance and restore the diversity of England's wildlife and geology by sustaining, and where possible improving, the quality and extent of natural habitat and geological and geomorphological sites; the natural physical processes on which they depend; and the populations of naturally occurring species which they support. to contribute to rural renewal and urban renaissance by: enhancing biodiversity in green spaces and among developments so that they are used by wildlife and valued by people, recognising that healthy functional ecosystems can contribute to a better quality of life and to people's sense of well-being; and meeting the Government's international commitments and domestic policies for habitats, species and ecosystems.
+It includes the broad aim that planning, construction, nd regeneration should have minimal impacts on biodiversity and enhance it wherever possible.
+Objectives, Targets & Indicators to promote sustainable development by ensuring that biological and geological diversity are conserved and enhanced as an integral part of social, environmental and economic development, so that policies and decisions about the development and use of land integrate biodiversity and geological diversity with other considerations. to conserve, enhance and restore the diversity of England's wildlife and geology by sustaining, and where possible improving, the quality and extent of natural habitat and geological and geomorphological sites; the natural physical processes on which they depend; and the populations of naturally occurring species which they support. to contribute to rural renewal and urban renaissance by: enhancing biodiversity in green spaces and among developments so that they are used by wildlife and valued by people, recognizing that healthy functional ecosystems can contribute to a better quality of life and to people/s by people, recognising that healthy functional ecosystems can contribute to a better quality of life and to people's sense of well-being; and - ensuring that developments take account of the role and value of biodiversity in supporting economic diversification and contributing to a high quality environment.
+The planning system has a significant part to play in meeting the Government's international commitments and domestic policies for habitats, species and ecosystems.
 Points specific to LDDs are: When identifying designated sites of importance for biodiversity and geodiversity on the proposals map, clear distinctions should be made between the hierarchy of international, national, regional, and locally designated sites.
 Biodiversity objectives that reflect both national and local priorities, including those which have been agreed by local biodiversity partnerships, should be reflected in policies in local development documents and proposals.
 Local planning authorities should ensure that all policies in local development documents and proposals are consistent with those biodiversity objectives.
 Other areas covered by the guidance are: Biodiversity interest of: International sites, SSSIs, regional and local sites Ancient woodlands Networks of natural habitats Previously developed sites Biodiversity within developments o Species protection